Open: Mon to Sun 09:00 - 21:00

 Transfer to Hurghada airport for your return flight home.

-The road transfer from Luxor to Hurghada and Makadi Bay takes approx. 4 hours and El Gouna approx. 4.5 hours.
+Transfer from Luxor airport to the Cruise boat takes approx. 20 minutes.
+The road transfer from Luxor to Hurghada takes approx. 4 hours and Luxor to El Gouna takes approx. 4.5 hours.